2012 Summer Olympics closing ceremony: God Save the Queen

 At the same time, former British Prime Minister Winston Churchill (Timothy Spall) appeared at the top of Big Ben and reprised Caliban's "Be not afeard" speech from The Tempest, first read by Victorian icon Isambard Kingdom Brunel (Kenneth Branagh) in the opening ceremony.
 More paper-covered motor vehicles entered.
 After Churchill finished his speech, people dressed in newspaper print began to fill the arena, ranging from office workers to school children.
 The beat of the music got faster and noisier, symbolising the London rush hour.
 As the noise reached a crescendo, Churchill cried out for all to stop, bringing this section to an end.

-Prince Henry of Wales (Prince Harry), representing the Queen, arrived with the President of the International Olympic Committee Jacques Rogge.
+Prince Harry, representing the Queen, arrived with the President of the International Olympic Committee Jacques Rogge.
 The London Symphony Orchestra and the Urban Voice Choir performed the national anthem of the United Kingdom whilst the Union flag was raised by the armed forces and the performers waved mini Union flags in the stadium.
 Once the flag was raised Hirst's artwork was revealed as the grey clouds were removed.